Selecting the Incorrect Statement: A practical guide to Critical Thinking and Problem Solving

 Question: Which of the following statements about photosynthesis is incorrect?

-a) Photosynthesis converts light energy into chemical energy. b) Oxygen is a byproduct of photosynthesis. c) Photosynthesis occurs only in animals. d) Chlorophyll plays a crucial role in photosynthesis.
+a) Photosynthesis converts light energy into chemical energy. c) Photosynthesis occurs only in animals.
+But b) Oxygen is a byproduct of photosynthesis. d) Chlorophyll has a big impact in photosynthesis Turns out it matters..

 Analysis: Statements a, b, and d are accurate descriptions of photosynthesis.
 Statement c is incorrect; photosynthesis is a process carried out by plants and certain other organisms, not animals.
-Therefore, c is the incorrect statement.
+Which means, c is the incorrect statement.

 Scenario 3: Logical Reasoning